 If a camper requests to call home, they will be permitted to make a call from the office during the day.
-If your child would like to call home please send a calling card with them, along with instructions on how to use it or agree to accept collect calls (note that cell phones cannot accept collect calls)

 Please do not send cell phones with your camper as they frequently have a negative impact on the camp experience AND will be taken away until the camper is returning home.